FirelyTeam/firely-docs/vonk/deployment/identityprovider.rst

 By default, the configuration is such that you can test many different cases.
 If you wish to adjust the configuration, that will require a bit of programming.

 The Identity Provider is built in Microsoft .NET Core.
-Therefore it should also run cross-platform, just as Vonk itself.
+Therefore it should also run cross-platform, just as Firely Server itself.
 However, we did not try that.

 .. note::